 - job applicants and our current and former employees and sub-contractors.

-For all other individuals: We collect information from you that you choose to share with us, such as the text of messages sent via our website, or information given in the process of applying for work.
+For all other individuals: We collect information from you that you choose to share with us, such as the text of messages sent via our website, or information given in the process of applying for jobs with us.
 This information is equally subject to all stipulations laid out below.

 How do we comply with our obligations under the GDPR?

-We comply with our obligations under the GDPR by keeping personal information up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of information; by protecting personal information from loss, misuse, unauthorised access and disclosure, and by ensuring that appropriate technical measures are in place to protect personal information; and by using only those partner organisations whose data processing arrangements are in compliance with ours and those set out by the EU General Data Protection Regulation (GDPR).
+We comply with our obligations under the GDPR by keeping personal information up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of information; by protecting personal information from loss, misuse, unauthorised access and disclosure; by ensuring that appropriate technical measures are in place to protect personal information; and by using only those partner organisations whose data processing arrangements are in compliance with ours and those set out by the EU General Data Protection Regulation (GDPR).

 How do we process your personal information?